 Introduction to the Remote File Inclusion (RFI) Vulnerability

-Even though this kind of inclusion can occur in almost every kind of web application, those written in PHP are more likely to to be vulnerable to Remote File Inclusion attacks, because PHP provides native functions that allow the inclusion of remote files.
+Even though this kind of file inclusion can occur in almost every kind of web application, those written in PHP code are more likely to to be vulnerable to Remote File Inclusion attacks, because PHP provides native functions that allow the inclusion of remote files.
 Other languages usually require a workaround to imitate this behavior.

 How Does Remote File Inclusion work?